WICG/view-transitions/explainer.md

 These elements will be accessible to the developer via pseudo-elements.
 The default animations specified by the user agent are set up using a dynamic user agent stylesheet.
 This allows developers to customize the transition by overriding the default styles with developer provided CSS.

+The pseudo-elements are generated at the offering phase for captured elements from Page-A. At this point, only a single image element is generated for snapshots from Page-A. Image elements for Page-B are generated later as specified below.

 ### Mixing in elements from Page-B and associating them with transition elements from Page-A

 At this stage, Page-B identifies elements on its own page to be involved in the transition.
 This happens in the same way as the offering phase with one difference: The images and styles from Page-B will be updated if the underlying page updates.
 This means things like animated gifs will play, rather than being frozen on whatever frame they were on when they were captured.